Adalbert Theodor Michel: Biography

-Michel graduated University in Prague as doctor of law in 1844.
+Michel graduated University of Prague as doctor of law in 1844.
 After graduating he was shortly lecturing at the Universities in Prague and Vienna.
-Since 1847 he was lecturing at the Cracow University, but by 1849 he was again shortly back at the University in Prague.
+Since 1847 he was lecturing at the Kraków University, but by 1849 he was again shortly back at the University in Prague.
 In 1850 he obtained professorship at the Olomouc University Faculty of Law.
 He became the rector of the University of Olomouc in 1854.
 Shortly thereafter the Faculty of Law was closed as retribution for Olomouc's students and professors support for democratization and the Czech National Revival in 1848 and Michel went to lecture private and railway law at the University of Innsbruck in 1858, and since 1860 at the University of Graz.
 He became the rector of the University of Graz in 1860, and the dean of Graz's Faculty of Law in 1876.

 In 1870 Michel became deputy at the Graz town council as well as in the Landtag.
 There, he was gradually becoming more influential, especially as a member of various committees.
 Foremost it was the Landtag Committee, which entrusted him with the authority of evaluation of bill proposals and of cultural happenings.